 - Shoot your images in RAW mode to account for motion blur when mounted on a tripod.
 This will allow for more flexibility on corrective edits.

-- Customize your white balance.
-You will not be able to gauge color well through your viewfinder once you put the filter on, so adjust your white balance ahead of time.
+- Customise your white balance.
+You will not be able to gauge colour well through your viewfinder once you put the filter on, so adjust your white balance ahead of time.

 The brighter, the better.